-Here gathered are research articles by the Kammari research group on the main project Technology as Ideology:
+Here gathered are research articles by the Kammari Research Group on the long-term research project Technology as Ideology.

 A framework for the research and initial propositions by the Kammari Research Group: find the pdf here.

 Capitalism Labor and the Totalising Drive of Technology – Niklas Toivakainen.

 In this paper I try to illustrate, quite roughly and indicatively, the interconnections between automation technology and social organization.
 Central to this analysis are the notions of automation, increased productivity in a capitalist society, labor, equality, global inequality and the modern culture of technology.
 I will end the paper with brief critical remarks on the question of ‘robot rights’.

 Social Robots as mirrors of (failed) communion – Niklas Toivakainen

 Abstract: The initial point of this paper is that when we are engaged with the world, with human beings and morality in a technological or techno-scientific framework, we are projecting an interest of power — our interest to know how things “work” — into our conceptual scheme.
 In contrast to a technological understanding, I suggest that human beings are characterised by a non-technological moral necessity.
 I characterise this moral necessity as an inherent responsiveness, an I-you relationship, whereas my claim is that a technological conception of morality takes as its ethical basis collective social identities.

 Machines and the face of ethics – Niklas Toivakainen